You will be asked about your symptoms and medical history. A physical exam will be done. Tests may include:

-Blood Urea Nitrogen (BUN) and Creatinine —to see whether your kidneys are working properly.
-If they are not filtering the blood properly, the blood will contain excess amounts of creatinine and urea.
+Blood urea nitrogen (BUN) and creatinine—If the kidneys are not filtering the blood properly, the blood will contain excess amounts of creatinine and urea.
 Creatinine is a byproduct of muscle function, while urea is a waste product of protein metabolism.

-Estimated Glomerular Filtration Rate —a measurement of how well the kidneys are processing wastes.
+Estimated glomerular filtration rate (GFR) —A measurement of how well the kidneys are processing wastes.
 Your doctor can calculate the GFR based on gender, age, body size, and blood creatinine level.

 |Stage||Glomerular Filtration Rate (GFR)|

 |1||over 90 mL/min (normal)|

 |5||under 15 mL/min (kidney failure or end-stage renal disease)|

 Urine tests—You may be asked to collect urine in a special container over a 24-hour period.
 This test will also show how well your kidneys are clearing creatinine.
 The amount of urine you produce is also significant.
 If your kidneys are failing—or starting to fail—you may produce little or no urine.